If you have a file server system in your company, you may want to tune some parameters and settings to enhance its performance.

 A constant high workload will reduce the speed and performance of your server.
 Therefore, for a comfortable working experience, you should make sure that the configurations for any BIOS as well as operating system power management is done correctly.

 For example, this may consist of High Performance mode or even modified C-State.
 To avoid any bottlenecks, remember to install the most up-to-date, robust, and quickest storage and networking device drivers.

 c) Follow file copying best practices

 Users usually copy files from one location to the other on file servers.
 There are some best practices you can follow to enhance the speed of transferring files.

 Windows has numerous utilities you can run on the command prompt and conveniently transfer files.
-And, the recommended ones are Robocopy and Xcopy.
+For example, the recommended ones are Robocopy and Xcopy.

 If using Robocopy, it’s advisable to include the /mt option to quickly copy and transfer several small files.
 It is also advisable to use the /log option to lessen console output by enabling redirection to NUL device or to a file.

 If using Xcopy, you can significantly increase performance by including the /q option (which lowers CPU overhead) and /k option (which lowers network traffic) to your present parameters.